-Financial Hardship - A situation where the greatest possible profit cannot be fully realized from development/redevelopment on a given parcel of land due to added costs or burdens associated with the design, construction, and/or maintenance of stormwater structures, facilities, buffers and/or setbacks.
+Financial Hardship - A situation where the greatest possible profit cannot be fully realized from Development/Redevelopment on a given parcel of land due to added costs or burdens associated with the design, construction, and/or maintenance of Stormwater structures, facilities, Buffers and/or setbacks.

-Flood - A temporary condition of partial or complete inundation of land areas from the overflow of streams, rivers, and other waters of this Commonwealth.
+Flood - A temporary condition of partial or complete inundation of land areas from the overflow of Streams, rivers, and other Waters of the Commonwealth.